allen1236/sat-ox-problem/README.md

-# Solve OX Problem with SAT Solver
+# Solve OX Arrangement Problem with SAT Solver
 ## Compile
 To compile the executable `satTest`, run `make` in the directory `sat`